-S&T uses prize competitions to invite ideas and solutions directly from the public, or “crowd,” called crowdsourcing.
-Prizes enable us to engage citizen-solvers in prize competitions for top ideas and concepts, and breakthroughs in science and technology to help DHS.
-Past prize competitions have helped us find low-cost environmental buoys for the U.S. Coast Guard, or better ways to screen for illicit drugs, like opioids, the international mail system.
-We use prize competitions to address all kinds of homeland security challenges – big or small – and want you to share your talent!
+The Science and Technology Directorate (S&T) uses prize competitions to invite ideas and solutions directly from the public, or “crowd,” which is called crowdsourcing.
+Prizes enable us to engage citizen-solvers in competitions for top ideas and concepts, and breakthroughs in science and technology to help the Department of Homeland Security (DHS).
+Past prize competitions have helped us find low-cost environmental buoys for the U.S. Coast Guard and better ways to screen for illicit drugs, like opioids, in the international mail system.
+We use prize competitions to address all kinds of homeland security challenges—big or small—and want you to share your talent!

 What is the Challenge?